Huntsworth: Clients

 Graylings has lobbied for some of Britain's leading companies, like National Grid and BT, and has carried out PR work for Belarus.
-When working for Huntsworth, its founder Lord Chadlington personally lobbied for several clients, including the Stock Exchange, Associated British Foods and the Carlyle Group.
-Chadlington would also advise private equity companies on issues being examined by the Commons Treasury Select Committee as well as prime senior figures from private equity firms such as Permira, Kohlberg Kravis Roberts, 3i and the Carlyle Group before they appeared before the Treasury Select Committee.
+When working for Huntsworth, its founder Lord Chadlington personally lobbied for several clients, including the London Stock Exchange, Associated British Foods and the Carlyle Group.
+Chadlington would also advise private equity companies on issues being examined by the Commons Treasury Select Committee as well as prime senior figures from private equity firms such as Permira, KKR, 3i and the Carlyle Group before they appeared before the Treasury Select Committee.

 Political connections

-Huntsworth is a major donor to the UK Conservative Party: between them, Lord Chadlington and Huntsworth donated £77,000 to the Tories between 2005 and 2010, for instance.
+Huntsworth is a major donor to the UK Conservative Party: between them, Lord Chadlington and Huntsworth donated £77,000 to the Tories between 2005 and 2010.